angular/angularfire/docs/firestore/collections.md

 ## Adding documents to a collection

 To add a new document to a collection with a generated id use the `add()` method.
 This method uses the type provided by the generic class to validate it's type structure.
+This method returns an `AngularFirestoreDocument`, which provides methods for streaming, updating, and deleting.
+[See Using Documents with AngularFirestore for more information on how to use documents](documents.md).

 #### Basic example